 10-15C-7: LOTS ABUT ON PUBLIC STREET; DOUBLE FRONTAGE LOTS PROHIBITED, EXCEPTIONS:

-Each lot in a subdivision shall abut on a street dedicated to the City by the subdivision plat or an existing public street, either dedicated or which has become public by right of use, and is more than fifty six feet (56') wide.
+Each lot in a subdivision shall abut on a street dedicated to the City by the subdivision plat or an existing public street, either dedicated or which has become public by right of use and is more than fifty-six feet (56') wide.
 Interior lots having frontage on two (2) streets are prohibited except in instances where topographic conditions make such design desirable.
 (Ord.
 97-7-8-8, 7-8-1997)

 10-15C-8: WORK DONE BY ENGINEER OR SURVEYOR: